natanfudge/fabric-docs/newdocs/Modding-Tutorials/Adding other mods.md

 ## Adding hard dependencies

 Hard (always present) dependencies are specified using `modImplementation`.
-Hard dependencies are usually libraries you mod depends on.
+Hard dependencies are usually libraries your mod depends on.
 These libraries should have sections explaining how to depend on them.
 Say, [Cardinal Components API](https://github.com/NerdHubMC/Cardinal-Components-API#adding-the-api-to-your-buildscript-loom-024):

 ```groovy
 repositories {